normal-computing/branches/CONTRIBUTING.md

 Focus first on the most significant aspects of the change:

-1. Does this change make sense for Flux?
+1. Does this change make sense for Branches?
-2. Does this change make Flux better, even if only incrementally?
+2. Does this change make Branches better, even if only incrementally?
 3. Are there clear bugs or larger scale issues that need attending?
 4. Are the commit messages readable and correct?
 If it contains a breaking change, is it clear enough?